-First person (i.e "I", "we" and "us") should only be used when speaking from the perspective of the entire University.
-The reason for this is that using first person can create identity confusion for users across multiple webpages where the speaker often changes.
+First person (e.g. "I", "we" and "us") should only be used when speaking from the perspective of the entire University.
+Using first person can confuse users as to who the speaker is, as the speaker often changes across multiple web pages.
 Instead, clearly identify the agent and then use third or second person as appropriate.

-In the following example, using "we" and "us" is confusing, especially for users not familiar with St Andrews, because it is unclear whether the agent is Admissions, Registry, the School or a particular department.
+In the following example, using "we" and "us" is confusing, especially for users unfamiliar with St Andrews, because it is unclear whether the agent is Admissions, Registry, the School or a particular department.

 Applicants should submit their supplementary application to the School of Medicine.
 As part of the application process, the School will invite you to interview via email.

-Applicants should sumbit their supplementary application to us.
+Applicants should submit their supplementary application to us.
 As part of the application process, we will invite you to interview with us via email.